MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/osx-agent.md

 ### Tokens

-In the section below, these tokens are replaced:
+In the following section, these tokens are replaced:

 * `{agent-name}`